samrobbins85/hugo-developer-portfolio/README.md

 ### Creating a new site

-The exampleSite folder is all set up to work as a site, just copy it out of the Git repo and it will work.
+The exampleSite folder is almost set up to work as a site, if you copy it out of the Git Repo and remove the lines in `config.toml` under "Remove this when using normally" and uncomment the lines starting at "[module]" it should work.
 You need to have golang installed as it uses [hugo modules](https://gohugo.io/hugo-modules/use-modules/).

 ## Configuration